 Gradually, the old stigma around mental and emotional ill-health and lack of well-being is being eroded, and today growing numbers understand and accept that many of us will go through at least one period of significant challenges to our mental well-being in the course of our lives.

-Therapy is not just for people with serious mental illness—although it is essential for anyone in that situation—but for everyone who is going through a difficult period, or who is struggling to manage their relationship with the important people in their lives, or to juggle the many commitments that they are dealing with.
+Therapy is not just for people with serious mental illness—although it is essential for anyone in that situation—but for everyone who is going through a difficult period, or who are struggling to manage their relationship with the important people in their lives or to juggle the many commitments that they are dealing with.

 Today, we have an increasingly sophisticated knowledge of how mental/emotional ill-health interacts with our physical condition, and of how vicious circles can be created, leading to escalating rates of both mental and physical lack of well-being.
 Knowledge is power, and this understanding leads to the acceptance of therapy as a vital element of any treatment programme designed to assist us in our journey through life.